lemberg/obd2-swift-lib/README.md

       }
 ```

-- To bring `Observer` alive you must register it in `ObserverQueue`.
+- :exclamation: To bring `Observer` alive you must register it in `ObserverQueue`.
 It is needed for returning diagnostics responses.

 ```swift
     ObserverQueue.shared.register(observer: observer)